readyready15728/misc/awakemud-notes.md

 and sells patches etc.
 * The Android's Dungeon, south of Stuffer Shack in West Tacoma, has a Matrix terminal in the basement.
+* Dan at The Android's Dungeon offers work (and it's Matrix work).
 * 'help progress'.
 * Road Hog Racing in West Tacoma sells vehicles.
 * There is a Matrix terminal in the southernmost room of Bryerson Medical but